Amy M. Burns

 Amy M. Burns has taught PreK-grade 4 general music for over 25 years at Far Hills Country Day School (FH) (https://www.fhcds.org/).
 She also teaches grade 5 instrument class, directs the FH Philharmonic, is the Performing Arts Department Manager, and teaches privately in the after-school conservatory after being the director for over 20 years.
 She has authored four books and numerous articles on how to integrate tech into the elementary music classroom.
 She has presented many sessions on the topic, including four keynote addresses in TX, IN, St. Maarten, and AU.
 She is the recipient of the 2005 Technology in Music Education (TI:ME) Teacher of the Year, the 2016 New Jersey Music Educators Association (NJMEA) Master Music Teacher, the 2016 Governor’s Leader in Arts Education, and the 2017 NJ Nonpublic School Teacher of the Year Awards.
 Her most recent publication, Using Technology with Elementary Music Approaches (2020), published by Oxford University Press (OUP) is available from OUP and Amazon.
 Burns is also the Community Coordinator for Midnight Music (MMC) at https://midnightmusic.com/, the General Music Chair for NJMEA Board of Directors, and the Elementary Music Consultant for MusicFirst (https://www.musicfirst.com/), a company built by music educators for music educators, dedicated to helping music teachers and their students make the most of technology in the classroom.

-"Be Thankful" Rhythm and Body Percussion Play-Along Videos
+"Be Thankful" Body Percussion Play-Along Video

 When I use play-alongs in music class, I begin by having the students read and perform the various patterns found in the song.
-Once they have, they use body percussion to perform with the play-along
+Once they have, they use body percussion to perform with the play-along.

 During the next class, I use wheelofnames.com to call on a student to perform one of the patterns in the song.
 This serves as an early performance assessment.
 The students use rhythm sticks this time when performing the song.